thezelus/dogTracker/README.md

 - In the project directory run `mvn -U clean install`
 - Under `/trackingServer/target` and `/viewServer/target` corresponding war files can be found
 - Deploy those files in tomcat webapps directory to run the project
-- Properties files can be found under expanded war directories under classpath
+- Properties files can be found under expanded war directories under classpath directory

+(An alternative way is to directly download release files from releases page and then follow last two steps of installation instructions.)

 Default **trackingServer.properties** (/webapps/trackingServer/WEB-INF/classes)